Things to Know before You Apply:

 Steps to Adopting:

-Usually, the steps are application, personal interview/s, home check and reference checks, then if you are approved, execution of a very detailed, rigorous adoption contract, payment of your minimum expense reimbursement, and your dog coming home.
-(Some dogs may require pre-homecoming visits to get to know their adopters.)
+Usually, the steps are application, personal interview/s, home check and reference checks, then if you are approved, execution of a detailed, rigorous adoption contract, payment of your minimum expense reimbursement, and the dog joining you.
+(Some dogs may require pre-adoption visits to get to know the adopters before the big move.)